stannard95/devop/README.md

 # Downloading vagrant and virtual box
-Skip this step if you these installed already.
+Skip this step if you have these installed already.

 When installing vagrant and virtual box make sure it matches your operating system.